-During the past year investors have seen widespread evidence -- some of it, according to lawsuits and shareholder statements, at Farmer Bros.
-Co. -- of the need for effective shareholder representation on corporate boards.
+During the past year investors have seen widespread evidence -- some of it, unfortunately, at Farmer Bros.
+Co. -- of the need for effective shareholder representative on corporate boards.

 Restoring cumulative voting rights, which the Company had eliminated in 1994, will allow the Company's public shareholders to elect at least one or two members of the board of directors even if management controls over 50% of the voting stock.
 It will not enable a change in control, but it will give minority shareholders the ability to select representatives on whom they can rely for oversight.